PiotrMackowski/PiotrMackowski.github.io/_posts/2024-10-30-How to 10x you Secure Score.md

 External users could exploit this functionality to verify active email addresses, initiate conversations on Teams, impersonate trusted contacts, or send malicious links and attachments with the intent to compromise devices or accounts.
 Additionally, this configuration enables external monitoring of user availability status and retrieval of Out of Office messages if configured.
 To mitigate these risks, you must restrict Teams communication to specific, trusted external domains - if external communication through Teams is required at all.

 ### The way forward
-I recommend you position the Secure Score as just one of the health indicators, but beware and do not let it become the definition of your security program.
+I recommend you position the Secure Score as one of the health indicators, but do not let it become the definition of your security program.
 Use it to drive the initial conversations and clear the low-hanging fruit, but recognize and be open about its limitations.